 How did the rabbit foot become lucky?
 This has been a commonplace belief in American culture.
 Rabbits and hares have long been considered as symbols of fertility, and that's certainly understandable.
 If rabbits are traipsing through your yard it is a sign that your garden will be fertile, however, I found they tend to eat the crops.

 When rabbits run their back feet hit the ground ahead of their front feet, so the back feet were considered lucky.
 Therefore, to possess a rabbits hind foot would be to acquire good fortune.
 Symbolic representations of the rabbit foot have become rarer in the United States.

 Animal lovers and animal rights activists both discourage the practice due to the cruelty and senseless death involved in producing these amulets.

 Crossing two fingers (the middle and pointing fingers) on one hand is a sign of hopefulness or desire for a particular outcome.
 Sometimes, when someone tells a lie, they will cross their fingers usually behind their back.
 This somehow absolves them from the consequences or makes the light not count.

 We can thank merry old England for this particular practice which dates back to the 16th century.
 When a suspected witch crossed your path, you could make a cross shortcut by crossing your index and second finger or the index fingers on both hands to protect you and ward off evil.

 Never open an umbrella indoors or bad luck will rain on you.
-There our two schools of thought and its an origins can be traced back to when umbrellas were used as Sun protection.
-Opening an umbrella indoors was supposedly offensive to the Sun or Sun God who would bring his wrath down upon the offender.
+There our two schools of thought, and it's origins can be traced back to when umbrellas were used as Sun protection.
+Opening an umbrella indoors was supposedly offensive to the Sun or Sun God, who would bring his wrath down upon the offender.